goadesign/goa/README.md

 cmd/calccli/main.go
 cmd/calcsvc/main.go
 ```
-The tool generated the `main` functions for two tools: one that runs the server
+The tool generated the `main` functions for two commands: one that runs the
-and one the client.
-The tool also generated a dummy service implementation that
+server and one the client.
+The tool also generated a dummy service
-prints a log message.
-Again note that the `example` command is intended to
+implementation that prints a log message.
+Again note that the `example` command
-generate just that: an *example*, in particular it is not intended to be re-run
+is intended to generate just that: an *example*, in particular it is not
-each time the design changes.
+intended to be re-run each time the design changes.

 Let's implement our service by providing a proper implementation for the `add`
 method. goa generated a payload struct for the `add` method that contains both